awalon/File-Dedup/README.md

     Directory to start searching for duplicates in. \[required\]

 - `ask`

+    Ask which file have to be removed or keep first file if not defined.

+- `debug`

+    Optionally dump file name and checksum to stdout.

+- `simulate`

+    Optionally simulate, which files will be removed.
+    Output could be used for manual removal (grep and remove `simulate: `).
+Ex.:
+    ```
+    simulate: rm -rf '<file name>'
+    ```

 - `recursive`

     Recursively search the directory tree for duplicates. \[optional\]